 If your goal is to achieve a desired return across your entire portfolio:

 - Use the Target ROAS strategy.
-You establish a portfolio of campaigns and a target ROAS for that group.
-The algorithm will then adjust bids to try and maintain that ROAS across the portfolio.
-Some conversions in the group may cost more than the target, and some may cost less.
+You set a target ROAS for a campaign or portfolio of campaigns.
+The algorithm will then adjust bids to try and maintain that ROAS.
+Some conversions may cost more than the target, and some may cost less.
 This strategy will optimize for an average ROAS equal to the target you set.

 If your goal is to drive as much conversion value as possible within a set budget:

-Our advice for automated bidding for Shopping campaigns is slightly different.
+Our advice for automated bidding for Shopping and Display campaigns is slightly different.
 Not all of these options are available.

 Automate your bidding based on the most accurate conversion data available